yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/PRU-ICSS/Linux_Drivers/PRU_ICSSG_Ethernet.rst

        # ./testptp -d /dev/ptp2 -P 1
        pps for system time request okay

+.. ifconfig:: CONFIG_part_variant in ('AM65X')

-You should be able to see either LD2 or LD5 blink at 1 second interval.
+  You should be able to see either LD2 or LD5 blink at 1 second interval on AM654x-IDK.

+.. ifconfig:: CONFIG_part_variant in ('AM64X')

+  This will generate PPS signal with 1 pulse per second which can be captured by oscilloscope.

 To turn off PPS,